Trump's national security advisor to attend Russia's May 9 Victory Day parade

 Russia invited U.S. President Donald Trump to attend the May 9 event, but he declined.
 U.S. officials said he had wanted to go, but faced pressure from his advisers not to.

+National Security Advisor Robert O’Brien will lead the U.S. delegation at the event instead, Ambassador Sullivan said in a statement circulated by the embassy on Thursday.

+“This high-level delegation underscores the commitment of the United States to honor the joint sacrifice of the allies, and the people of the United States and the Soviet Union who gave so much to ensure a safer world for all,” it said.

-The spread of the new coronavirus has raised questions over whether the May 9 parade will go ahead, but the Kremlin has said preparations are going ahead as normal.
+The spread of the new coronavirus has raised questions over whether the May 9 parade will take place, but the Kremlin has said preparations are going ahead as normal.

-A U.S. embassy spokeswoman did not immediately reply to a request to comment.

 Reporting by Maria Kiselyova; writing by Tom Balmforth; editing by Andrew Osborn